Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 # Privacy Policy

-Any references hereafter to "WE" or "US" describes Compendium and its offering of services offered to "YOU", the user of Compendium Discord bot.
+Any references hereafter to "WE" or "US" describes Compendium and its offering of services offered to "YOU", the end user of Compendium Discord bot.

-## What we store
+## What do we store?

 - Your Discord ID
 - Data from documents created or modified by you
 - Timestamps and history of document editions that were made by you
-- History of infractions from violating [rules](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Rules.md) and/or [terms of service](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Terms-of-Service.md)
+- History of infractions from violations of [rules](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Rules.md) and/or [terms of service](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Terms-of-Service.md)
 - Data provided during support requests
 - Translation data provided by those who applied to provide it

-## What do we use said data for
+## What do we use this data for?

-- To provide the service of knowledge and writing management within servers.
+- To deliver Compendium's service of writing management for yourself and for servers, and knowledge manegement, within servers.
 - We may use data from documents to train our internal AI in the future.
-  - **When will we be adding AI features?**
-    - All users that own or modified any document that is stored within our service will be notified 30 calendar days before we begin any testing or training of AI models.
-    - All documents will have the option to opt-in disabled by default, and we will under no circumstances use the data, unless the user explicitly allows us.

-  - **What data will we be using in the future to train/operate said AI:**
-    - Data from documents created by you
-    - Files attached to documents, like images, or text files.

-  - **What would we use our AI for:**
-    - Service enrichment — providing additional features for end-users of our service.
-    - Validate that documents stored by us are not used in a malicious way.
-    - Verify if a document should be tagged as NSFW.
-    - Verify if a document violates any [rules](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Rules.md) and/or our [terms of service](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Terms-of-Service.md).

-  - **What AI service will you be using?**
-    - Ideally, it would be a self-hosted one, since most services, if not all, would require us to grant them a license, to do whatever they like with the provided data.
-       And we will never agree to such a deal, as user data belongs only to the user and we will not be asking for permission, to sublicense it to anyone.
+See the section on AI Usage below.

 ## Data Retention

 We retain data for as long as necessary to provide our services effectively.
 Specifically:

-- **Document data**: Stored until the document owner requests deletion, in case of bot getting kicked out of the server or server deletion, all documents will be transferred to server owner - documents and edit history may be stored for indefinite period of time only if they are linked to an infraction.
+- **Document data**: Stored until the document owner requests deletion, in case of bot getting kicked out of the server or server deletion, all documents will be transferred to server owner - Documents and edit history may be stored for an indefinite period of time only if they are linked to an infraction.
 - **Infraction history**: Stored indefinitely for accountability and service integrity purposes.
 - **Support request data**: Retained for 6 months after the resolution of the request, unless required for longer to fulfil legal obligations, or when is a part of infraction.